git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Arranges the pads like a classic piano keyboard.
 * The white lit pads are the white keys.
 * The gray lit pads are the black keys.
-* You get 4 octaves to play with
+* You get 4 octaves to play with.
+* Other functions are identical to the Play view.

 ### Drum 64 play mode